Achievable logoAchievable logo

 Joint accounts in general

-Regardless of the type of joint account, both WROS and TIC accounts work the same when all account owners are alive.
-Even if there are 15 joint owners listed, any one owner can submit trading instructions, receive all the mail, manage the account, and request withdrawals without the permission of the other owners.
-However, all account owners’ names must appear on any issued check, regardless of who requested the check.
+While all owners are alive, WROS and TIC accounts generally function the same way.
+Even if there are 15 joint owners listed, any one owner can submit trading instructions, receive all the mail, manage the account, and request withdrawals without permission from the other owners.
+However, any check issued from the account must include the names of all account owners, no matter who requested the check.

 Sidenote